Birth Control Available Through No Drama

 How it Works

-• Provides a barrier between partners
+• Condoms are placed before sex and provide a barrier between partners

 Types